 Having a compelling job description that shows the value proposition, projects, and why it’s exciting your join your startup is critical.

-2. Take the course on Finding a Cofounder and Build a Team.
+2. Check out extensive course on Finding a Cofounder and Build a Team.

 We put together a comprehensive course that goes into details on how to find a cofounder.
 Take it here.

-Once you have a solid description about the cofounder opportunity post your opportunity here and FoundersBeta job listing Facebook group here: https://www.facebook.com/groups/foundersbeta/.
+Once you have a solid description about the cofounder opportunity post your opportunity on FoundersBeta project listing.
 This is where I found my cofounder for my first startup.
 While navigating the startup ecosystem and trying to find a cofounder I saw an opportunity to connect entrepreneurs with resources and other startup people in the community.
 Initially, the group was few startup friends in my network and then it grew to a larger network.
 That is how FoundersBeta got started.
 There are more success stories coming out so be sure to give it a go.

 Also go to physical meetups such as startup weekend or potentially any entrepreneurship event where you meet “entrepreneurial individuals”.
 Additionally, we cover all the startup events monthly basis on FoundersBeta newsletter!
 Sign up for it here and let the opportunities roll in.